Houses

 Form Tutors stay with their group as they move through the school.
 This enables Tutors to build up a close rapport with students, parents and carers.
 Inter-House competition is encouraged and celebration is a huge focus of the work of the House.

-Each House assembles once a week and this provides an opportunity for both attainment and achievement to be celebrated.
+Each House assembles once a term and this provides an opportunity for both attainment and achievement to be celebrated.
 In addition, Tutors perform the valuable role of challenging and mentoring their Tutees academically.

 Click below to find out more about each House.